 If no evidence of insects is to be found, another cause for black spots on bay leaves may be leaf spot disease.
 Care of bay tree leaf problems caused by this involve primarily removing all the affected leaves and allowing the soil to dry between watering.
 Make sure the plant is not sitting in water and water at the base of the plant to allow leaves to remain dry.

 Lastly, a possible cause of black spots on bay leaves may simply be sunburn.
 Moving the plant from indoors back outside too suddenly may burn the leaves as may a reflection from glass indoors.
-Always look into the simplest solution first such as too much sun or water, or even the need for repotting.
+Always look into the simplest solution first such as too much sun or water or the need for repotting.